 Waiver of Regulations

 Recognizing the inappropriateness of rigidity in endeavors to promote its goals, the university provides for waiver procedure relative to its baccalaureate rules, regulations, and programs.
-All petitions for waiver of regulations begin with the appropriate academic dean.
+All petitions for waiver of regulations begin with the Office of the dean of student and academic life if they involve undergraduate requirements and the Office of the dean of graduate and continuing education for graduate requirements.
 The student should note that reasons for waiver must be as exceptional as the granting of one.